goodwill80/Refresher-on-DS-and-Algo/BackendNotes.md

 - This is done by creating threads, and running non-time intensive code on the main thread, and the time intensive ones on other threads
 - Example Thread thread = new Thread(Runnable task)

+22. What is logging in Spring?
+- Logging in spring boot is basically an API that provides tracing out of information along with a recording of any critical failure that might occur in the application during its run.
+Spring boot uses a common logging framework to implement all internal logging and leaves the log implementation open.

-22. What is JMS or Java Message Service?
+3What is JMS or Java Message Service?
 - it is a Java API that enables applications to asynchronously send and receive messages.
 - It is just like a middleware, which is placed in the middle of components or clients.
 - It served as a middleman, where one component can publish a message to the broker
 - While another component consumes the message from the broker
-- Hence, the concept of a publisher and subscriber
+- Ways events are sent includes point to point (queue) or publish-subscribed
+- Listeners are established in each microservice to drive the events